-Beautiful evergreen foliage with fantastic berries like marbles: prickly heath is an asset to brighten up your garden and patio for months.
+Beautiful evergreen foliage with fantastic berries like marbles: prickly heath is an asset to brighten up your garden and patio across the seasons.

-    Prickly heath - officially called Pernettya - is an evergreen low shrub with small leaves.
-These are a shiny dark green, which contrasts beautifully during the flowering in May and June with the clusters of small, generally white bell-shaped flowers.
+Prickly heath, which has the official name Pernettya mucronata, is an evergreen low shrub with small, dark, shiny green leaves.
+When it flowers in May and June, these contrast beautifully with sprays of small, often white bell-shaped flowers.
 Those flowers then turn to beautiful eye-catching large berries which remain on the plant for a long time like clusters of pearls.
-The berries can be white, lilac, pink, crimson, brilliant pink, dark red and white with pink spots, depending on the variety.
-Prickly heath can be planted in the ground, where it grows as groundcover.
-However, the plant also looks great in containers and pots, which shows off the fabulous berries even better.
+The berries can be white, lilac, pink, crimson, brilliant pink, dark red or white with pink spots, depending on the variety.
+You can plant prickly heath in beds, as groundcover, or in containers and pots.

-    Prickly heath is native to the south of Argentina and Chile down to Tierra del Fuego.
-It grows in extensive fields there.
-The plant is a member of the heather family, and is a sister of the checkerberry.
-Prickly heath grows sideways, with a diameter of some 1.5 metres in the wild.
-The cultivated version stays much smaller.
-It shares its wild sibling’s characteristic of remaining compact in the sun, and spreading in the shade where it needs more pruning.
+Prickly heath is native to southern Argentina and Chile down to Tierra del Fuego, where it forms extensive fields.
+The plant is a member of the heather family, and is a sister of checkerberry.
+Prickly heath grows outwards, with a diameter of some 1.5 metres in the wild.
+The plant that you can buy in the shops or garden centre will remain much smaller.
+It shares its wild sibling’s characteristic of remaining compact in the sun, and spreading in the shade.

-    Prickly heath is the most common plant above the tree line in the volcanic regions of southern Chile.
+Prickly heath is the most common plant above the tree line in the volcanic areas of southern Chile.

 Birds can eat the wild berries, but your prickly heath is not suitable for human consumption.